danw8/rust-intro-gp/PITCHME.md

 ---

-#### Rust vs ?

-Use Rust For
+#### Use Rust if

+You want
 * Fast, zero cost abstractions
 * No Garbage collector
 * Memory safety at compile time
-* Designed to help prevent programmer bugs
+* Help preventing programmer bugs
 * Modern syntax
 * Low level results from a high level language
 * Interoperability with C (Can create C libraries)

 ---

-#### Rust vs ?

-Don't use Rust if
+#### Don't use Rust if

+You have
 * Large existing code base written in language X
-* All of our developers are only willing to work in language X
+* Developers only willing to work in language X
+* A Company that dictates use of language X
-* You can't live without Garbage collection
+* A love for Garbage collection
+* A hatred for thinking about memory

 ---